APassbyDreg/MarkdownEditTool/README.md

     - code blocks and inline code
     - quotes
 - output to TXT/HTML file
-- customizable theme (view the instructions [here](https://github.com/APassbyDreg/MarkdownEditTool/blob/master/doc/Customize%20Themes%20Instructions.md))
+- customizable theme (view the instructions [here](https://github.com/APassbyDreg/MarkdownEditTool/blob/master/doc/Customize_Themes_Instructions.md))

 ## New features of recent releases

 - allow multiple edit window
 - slight change of look
+- add more guides

 ## How to use